 The provision of insurance and reinsurance and of maintenance activities concerning aircraft or components in relation to such listed goods and technology to any natural or legal person, entity or body in Russia or for use in Russia is also prohibited.
-The exception noted above does not apply in relation to those activities, so that the prohibition therefore is of immediate effect.
+The exception noted above does not appear to apply in relation to those activities: the prohibition is therefore of immediate effect.